venkat2305/Interactive-Rating-Component/README.md

 ## TO DO

-1. when clicked , there's a square while the element is clicked
-2. Add gradient
-3. change color of the background of the star
+1. change color of the background of the star

 ## Learnings